KRFOSS/kali-docs/nethunter/installing-nethunter-on-the-ticwatch-pro/index.md

 - Bad USB
 - Nmap Scan
 - WPS Attacks
+- Bluetooth Arsenal

 ## Upcoming features (not guaranteed)

 - Nexmon, as the chipset is supported, needs some time
-- Bluetooth Arsenal (internal bluetooth via blueblinder, as carwhisperer fails to r/w when SCO channel is connected)
 - Router Keygen (to be optimised)
 - Hijacker (if nexmon succeeds)
 - Mifare Classic Tool (need to build OS with android.hardware.nfc enabled)

 ## Hardware limitations

-- Power resource is not enough for any external adapters
+- Power resource is not enough for any external adapters / can't seem to have xhcdi chip for OTG